Happy to be back with you after an extended Christmas and New Year's break.

 No, no, no, no.

-Uh that's not why she's doing it.
+That's not why she's doing it.

-She says she got tired of going to inner city urban schools in America, asking the kids what they need and hearing iPods and sneakers.
+She says she got tired of going to inner-city urban schools in America, asking the kids what they need and hearing iPods and sneakers.

 She said it.